pe-st/garmin-connect-export/BRANCH.md

 Other notable branches in this repo:

 - [develop](https://github.com/pe-st/garmin-connect-export/tree/develop)
-  Former develop branch of my repo, kept for for the time being for compatibility for the existing clones of my repo out there somewhere
+  Former develop branch of my repo, kept for the time being for compatibility for the existing clones of my repo out there somewhere
 - [moderation](https://github.com/pe-st/garmin-connect-export/tree/moderation)
   Copy of the master branch of **@moderation**'s repo, kept for reference and comparison purposes